 The starches in the cooking water help to loosen up the sauce, and also help it cling to the fettuccine.

-Making Silky Smooth Alfredo Sauce for Salmon Fettuccine
+Making Silky Smooth Sauce

 - Gradually reduce the cream, to prevent it from separating.
 Otherwise, it will take on a grainy, gritty texture.